 During the concession period, EPBiH will pay the Central Bosnia Canton 1.5% of its annual gross revenue from the generated electricity as a concession fee.
 It will be calculated based on the current purchase prices for electricity produced in photovoltaic plants.

-EPBiH announced that as part of its strategic determination to significantly increase the share of electricity from renewables until 2030, it plans to build PV facilities in the Breza, Kakanj and Kreka coal mines, on the ash and slug dump of the Tuzla coal power plant, and on the Podveležje plateau, where it has already installed its first wind farm.
+EPBiH announced that as part of its strategic determination to significantly increase the share of electricity from renewables until 2030, it plans to build PV facilities in the Breza, Kakanj and Kreka coal mines, on the ash and slag dump of the Tuzla coal power plant, and on the Podveležje plateau, where it has already installed its first wind farm.

 The six solar power plants will have a total capacity of about 210 MW